top of page

 Stay in the swing of things

-Do you know someone, or are you, struggling to play golf due to dementia or other memory loss?
+Do you know someone, or are you, struggling to play golf due to dementia symptoms, loneliness or isolation or lack of resources?

 About Caddy for Daddy

-Currently in its pre-launch phase, Caddy for Daddy is a companion service for recreational golfers with diagnosed/undiagnosed Alzheimer’s, Dementia or memory loss who would appear on the Clinical Dementia Rating between 0/0.5 (absent/questionable) – 2 (moderate).
+Currently in its pre-launch phase, Caddy for Daddy is a companion service for recreational golfers with diagnosed/undiagnosed Dementia (Clinical Dementia Rating between 0/0.5 absent/questionable – 1 mild), or experiencing loneliness, isolation or lack of resources.
 The player should have previous golfing experience and possess the necessary physical abilities to complete a nine-hole round, along with the mental and social capacity to interact with a volunteer caddie.

-Each caddie participating in the Caddy for Daddy program has completed the essentiALZ® training from the Alzheimer’s Association* and acknowledges that their responsibility is for the wellbeing of the golfer while participating in the planed activity’s timeframe.
+Each caddie participating in the Caddy for Daddy program has completed the essentiALZ® training from the Alzheimer’s Association* and acknowledges that their responsibility is for the wellbeing of the golfer and communicating with the caregiver.

 Although we have not official launched the program, we are diligently working to make make it the best it can be.
 If you would like to help us by testing out a round, please email caddyfordaddygolf@gmail.com.